Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module5.md

-# Lab 05: Microsoft Defender for Cloud DevOps security
+# Lab 05: Microsoft Defender for Cloud DevOps security (Read-Only)

+This lab has been set to Read-Only because addressing the DevOps security findings in Microsoft Defender for Cloud will take approximately 8 hours.

 ## Lab Scenario